Beau Beach, MBA CCIM presents:

 INCREDIBLE SELLER FINANCING

-No work left to do…except sign leases! $1M in recent building upgrades include common areas, facade, windows and HVAC.
+$1M in recent building upgrades include common areas, façade, windows and HVAC.

-Just a half block from the famous Milwaukee Streetcar.
-Immediately South of the BMO Harris development block which includes a new $137M 25 story tower and a $90M overhaul of a 20 story office tower into a mixed-use development.
-Kitty-corner from the $70M Milwaukee Athletic Club redevelopment which will include a newly-branded hotel on floors eight through 12.
+Located in the most desirable area of downtown Milwaukee!
+Less than a block from the famous Milwaukee Streetcar.
+Immediately South of the BMO Harris development block which includes a new $137M 25-story tower and a $90M overhaul of a 20-story office tower into a mixed-use development.
+Kitty-corner from the $70M Milwaukee Athletic Club redevelopment which will include new apartments on floors 8-12.

 Easy to self manage.
 Existing independent maintenance person will remain available for an affordable hourly rate.